SolveStation/building-your-first-ai-agent-with-ts/README.md

 ## License

-This material is provided for educational purposes as part of the Solve Station Labs webinar series.
+This material is provided for educational purposes as part of the SolveStation Labs webinar series.
 Please refer to individual project directories for specific licensing information.

 ## Acknowledgments